 He says the changes show the volcano is more active than usual and warrants raising the Aviation Colour Code to a yellow alert, which means airlines should be aware of the risk of an eruption.

 Mr Scott says the alert level will not be raised further unless an eruption is imminent.

-Next story in National: 'Forgotten volcano' under central Auckland suburb
+Next story in New Zealand: 'Forgotten volcano' under central Auckland suburb